Lateral Movement: Pass the Ccache

 KEYRING: It is Linux-specific, and uses the kernel keyring support to store credential data in unswappable kernel memory where only the current user should be able to access it.

-MEMORY caches: These are for storage of credentials that don’t need to be made available outside of the current process.
-Memory ccaches are faster than file ccaches and are automatically destroyed when the process exits.
+MEMORY caches: These store credentials that don’t need availability outside of the current process.
+Memory caches are faster than file caches and automatically destroy themselves when the process exits.

 MSLSA: It is a Windows-specific cache type that accesses the Windows credential store.